SylEleuth/gruvbox-plus-icon-pack/README.md

 ![plasma](https://github.com/user-attachments/assets/ba2b2fd0-54b2-4561-bca3-6c9cf6c02241)

 **Plasma** is a a special variant for KDE Plasma users.
-You can change color straight from System Settings: Colours & Themes -> Colours.
+You can change color straight from System Settings: Colors & Themes -> Colors.

 If You are using different Desktop Environment You can easily change the folder's color with special script (thanks to [akarzim](https://github.com/akarzim)).
 Script is located in the `scripts` folder of the repository.
-It does not come with the release package so You would have to download it separately.
+You can [download it](https://github.com/SylEleuth/gruvbox-plus-icon-pack/releases/download/v6.2.0/folders-color-chooser.sh) from release page as a seperate file.

 #### Script's usage